-Project Sponsor: San Francisco Municipal Transportation Agency

-Project Name: Central Subway Project

-Date: May 31, 2 2021

-Project Detail

-Oversight Freque ency: Monthly

-- Status Prior

-Element • 0 • Status Issue or Concern

-G Y R

-PMP 0 • The Project Management Plan (PMP) was last updated in April

-2019.
-It is recommended that SFMTA update the PMP by the

-second quarter of 2021 to include project impacts resulting from

-COVID-19 restrictions, which should include protocols and

-transition in preparation for revenue service.

-MCC • • When evaluating Management Capacity and Capability (MCC), resource availability for the electrical specialty subcontractor continues to be an issue that is impacting the construction progress on the critical path.
-SFMTA is updating the CSP EAC to include the reallocation of project funds, global settlement, and COVID-19 impacts.
-Schedule COVID-19 impacts and a specialty subcontractor's resource availability are impacting the critical path work.
-Quality • • None.
-Safety • • None.
-Risk • • COVID-19-related issues and upcoming system integration/operational readiness are major risks.
-Legend Legend Green Green Satisfactory: No Corrective Action necessary Yellow Caution: Caution: Risk/Issues exist.
-Corrective Action may be necessary.
-Red Elevated for imme diate Cor rective Action: Significant risk to the health of the project.
+r: San Francisco Municipal Transportation Agency Central Subway Project June 30, .
+June 30, 2021 Project Detail uency: Monthly Status Prior • • • Status Issue or Concern G Y R 2019.
+It is recommended that SFMTA as possible to include project impacts restrictions, which should include pro The Project Management Plan (PMP) was last updated in April 2019.
+It is recommended that SFMTA update the PMP as soon as possible to include project impacts resulting from COVID-19 restrictions, which should include protocols and transition in preparation for revenue service. • • When evaluating Management Capacity and Capability (MCC), resource availability for the electrical specialty subcontractor continues to be an issue that is impacting the construction progress on the critical path. • • SFMTA is updating the CSP EAC to include the reallocation of project funds, the global settlement, and COVID-19 impacts. • • COVID-19 impacts and a specialty subcontractor's resource availability are impacting the critical path work. • • None. • • None. • • COVID-19-related issues and upcoming system integration/operational readiness are major risks.
+Legend Satis factory v: No Corrective Action necessary.
+Caut ion: R isk/Iss ues exist.
+C Corrective Action may be necessary.
+Red Elevated for immediate Corrective Action: Significant risk to the health of the project.
+Satis Caut Satisfactory Caution: R. Elevated fo Status G Y R Satisfactory: No Caution: Risk/Iss Elevated for imm Central S June 30, uency: Status G Y R Satisfactory: No Corrective Caution: Risk/Issues exist.
+C

-^{}Note: With regard to cost, the colors indicate the following status:
+\Note: With regard to cost, the colors indicate the following status: